abazlinton/polymorphism_lab/polymorphism_lab.md

 An online retailer want you to model an `OnlineAccount` used by them to charge customers and keep track of transaction costs via `ReportingSoftware`.
 Different cards incur different costs imposed by the issuer.
 Loyalty cards incur no cost as they are issued by the retailer.
 Credit cards have a fixed percentage and a risk multiplier.
 Debit cards charge a fixed percentage.

 - `CreditCard`
-- `DebitCards`
+- `DebitCard`
 - `LoyaltyCard`

 <hr>

 - Perhaps one or more of these cards could inherit from a `PaymentCard`?
-- In order to have the flexibility to charge, and maintain a list of these different types of card, perhaps there should be a `IChargeable` Interface to support charging and logging transactions.
+- In order to have the flexibility to charge, and maintain a list of these different types of card, perhaps there should be a `IChargeable` Interface to support charging and logging transactions (via ReportingSoftware).

 <hr>